Exciting Events in Peterborough This Spring and Summer

 Blue Rodeo, Jann Arden and the Glorious Suns are a few of the artists that have performed at Peterborough Memorial Centre in the past.

-The Venue has seen headline acts like Big Wreck and Juno-winning country star Brett Kissel.
+If you prefer your music a little more up close, The Venue downtown books headline acts and a steady stream of tribute shows, we’ve seen headline acts like Big Wreck and Juno-winning country star Brett Kissel.
 You can also enjoy a series of tribute bands to make you feel like you’re experiencing the real thing.
 Enjoy the excitement of major concert events and the musical stylings of artists like Elton John, Ed Sheeran, Bon Jovi and KISS.
+While The Venue is amazing, if you are looking for something more intimate, Market Hall Performing Arts Centre on Charlotte Street is the spot!

 Concerts aren’t the only form of entertainment making a comeback for Spring.
 Hardly a day goes by without something exciting happening.